Hoof Health and Lameness

 Foot health and lameness are major issues facing dairy producers because of their common occurrence and the tremendous economic losses incurred.
 Early detection and prompt treatment can minimize the loss, improve recovery, and reduce animal suffering.

-Image gallery of bovine hooves with various problems.
+Image gallery of bovine hooves.

 A printable locomotion scoring chart for use on the farm to detect and monitor lameness.